ANCIENT YEARS

 In antiquity, Greek and Latin physicians, such as Hippocrates,Galinos and Dioscourides discovered the medicinal properties of mastiha, which they called the “lentisk resin”.

-In Roman times, the emperor Heliogabalus first mixed mastiha oil with wine and called it “mastiha wine”
+In Roman times, the emperor Heliogabalus first mixed mastiha oil with wine and called it "mastiha wine".
+The women use toothpicks made of mastiha-tree wood as a bleach.
+The custom is maintained in the Middle Ages.

 During the Byzantine period, mastiha was amongst the few exportable luxury goods of Constantinople, bringing in 120,000 gold coins to the imperial coffers of the island’s governor.